• Courses

 Track Videos with Google Analytics 4 and GTM: Final words

-There are many ways how you can track videos with Google Analytics and Google Tag Manager.
-But those ways/methods depend on what kind of player are you dealing with.
-Is it a Youtube video player?
+There are many ways you can track videos with Google Analytics and Google Tag Manager.
+But those ways/methods depend on what kind of player you are dealing with.
+Is it a YouTube video player?
 Vimeo?
 Something else?

 First, you need to investigate the player (and its vendor), and then you need to find the right tracking method for it.